Can a brain injury get worse over time?

 In addition to repetitive exercise, focus on stimulating your brain through puzzles, cognitive exercises, and art and music therapy.

 These growth factors aid in the process of neurogenesis, which helps your brain create new nerve cells.
+That being said, in early recovery, it is also important to give your brain some rest so as not to become over-stimulated.

 4. Push Through “Plateaus”